Payum/Payum/src/Payum/Stripe/Resources/docs/checkout.md

-# Get it started (Stripe.js).
+# Checkout.

-In this chapter we are going to talk about [Stripe.js](https://stripe.com/docs/stripe.js) integration.
+In this chapter we are going to talk about [Stripe checkout](https://stripe.com/docs/checkout) integration.
+We assume you already read [payum's get it started documentation](https://github.com/Payum/Payum/blob/master/docs/get-it-started.md).
+Here we just extend it and describe [Payex](http://www.payexpim.com/) specific details.

 ## Installation